{

 containers.test.config = {

-imports = [nix-topology.nixosModules.default];
+imports = [ nix-topology.nixosModules.default ];

-networking.hostName = "host2-test";
+networking.hostName = "host2-test-with-a-long-name";

 };